evidentlyai/evidently/docs/book/reports/data-quality.md

 ## Summary

-The Data Quality report provides detailed feature statistic and feature behavior overview.
+The Data Quality report provides detailed feature statistics and feature behavior overview.

-It can also compare any two datasets, e.g. train and test, reference and current data, or two subgroups of one dataset (e.g. customers in different regions).
+It can also compare any two datasets, e.g., train and test, reference and current data, or two subgroups of one dataset (e.g., customers in different regions).

 ## Requirements